-To access the system device settings, tap the Settings to icon at the bottom of the Home screen.
+To access the system device settings, tap the Settings of icon at the bottom of the Home screen.

-The device settings screen lets you adjust the display; adjust sound; set date and time; view installed applications and memory devices; or reset to factory defaults.
+The device settings screen lets you adjust the display; adjust sound (including volume for external USB speakers or headsets); set date and time; view installed applications and memory devices; or reset to factory defaults.